clryan/clryan.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 I'm a senior data analyst at DaVita, and I just finished a Master's in Business Analytics at the Carlson School of Management (University of Minnesota).
-My interests include predictive modeling, data visualization, statistics, and causal inference.
+My interests include predictive modeling, data visualization, and probability.

 I'm proficient in Python, R, and SQL, and I know a bit about HTML and CSS from building this site.